Azure-Samples/todo-nodejs-mongo-aks/README.md

 azd up
 ```

-> Note: If you are running on an internal sub, then you need to test this from a devbox.
-Here's the error you'll receive if you attempt to run outside of a devbox:
+> Note: If you are running on an internal sub, then you need to test this from a DevBox.
+Here's the error you'll receive if you attempt to run outside of a DevBox:
 !["Screenshot of error page"](assets/errorpage.png)

 #### Optional Configuration